0xrayn/chain-vote/README.md

 ## Getting Started

-### Option A — Use the existing contract *(Recommended)*
+### Option A: Use the existing contract (Recommended)

 The contract is already deployed on Sepolia.
-Just run the frontend — no private key or deployment needed.
+Just run the frontend: no private key or deployment needed.

 ```bash
 git clone https://github.com/0xrayn/chainvotes